The Boys of Summer (song): Release history

-The Ataris version
+Ataris version

-In 2003, the rock band The Ataris covered "The Boys of Summer" for their album So Long, Astoria.
-The song became their second single when a radio station began to play it.
+In 2003, the American rock band the Ataris released a punk rock and pop-punk cover of "The Boys of Summer" on their fourth studio album So Long, Astoria.
+It became their second single when a radio station began to play it.
 The single peaked at No. 2 on the Billboard Modern Rock Chart (held off the No. 1 top spot by Linkin Park's "Faint") and No. 20 on the Billboard Hot 100.
 It remains their most successful single.

 The Ataris' version of the song replaced the "Deadhead sticker" reference with one that the band felt was more appropriate to the age group of their fans, namely a "Black Flag sticker", in honor of the punk rock band from the 1980s.
-In a 2016 interview, Henley was asked if he was okay with the lyric change and responded critically, "No, not really ...
-And if you noticed, we haven’t heard much from the Ataris since then."
-On the contrary, Mike Campbell claimed that he enjoyed the Ataris cover, stating that "it's not a song you expect a young band like that to do, but I kind of like their version of it."
+Asked in a 2016 interview whether he was okay with the lyric change, Henley responded, "No, not really ...
+And if you noticed, we haven't heard much from the Ataris since then."
+Campbell, however, said that "it's not a song you expect a young band like that to do, but I kind of like their version of it."